 Note: Adapted from Thyme Cafe & Market and Noelle Carter of the LA Times.
 See other salmon recipes here.

-4 (6-ounce) Alaska Gold Brand™ coho salmon portions
+- 4 (6-ounce) Alaska Gold coho salmon portions

-1. In a blender, combine the bell peppers, hazelnuts, garlic, lemon zest and juice, cider vinegar, one-fourth teaspoon salt and several grinds of black pepper.
+In a blender, combine bell peppers, hazelnuts, garlic, lemon zest and juice, cider vinegar, salt, and several grinds of black pepper.
 Pulse to combine.
-With the blender running, drizzle in the olive oil to emulsify and form the pesto.
-Taste, adjusting seasoning and flavoring as desired, and adjusting the thickness of the pesto with additional olive oil.
-This makes a generous 2 cups pesto, more than is needed for the remainder of the recipe; any leftover pesto can be covered and refrigerated for up to 3 days.
+With blender running, drizzle in olive oil to emulsify and form the pesto.
+Taste, adjusting seasoning and flavoring as desired.
+Adjust the thickness of the pesto as needed with additional olive oil.
+This makes a generous 2 cups pesto, more than is needed for the remainder of the recipe.
+Any leftover pesto can be covered and refrigerated for up to 3 days.
 Transfer pesto from blender to bowl and stir in chopped chives.

-6. Plate the coho salmon and drizzle a little pesto over each fillet.
+Plate coho salmon and drizzle each portion with pesto.
 Serve immediately.